-- 3. Inspect and notify completion 3.1 of work - Quality management issues and responses are reported in accordance with established procedures. - 3.2 Completion of projects are notified in accordance with established procedures.
+- 3 Inspect and notify completion of work - 3.1 Quality management issues and responses are reported in accordance with established procedures - 3.2 Completions of projects are notified in accordance with established procedures.

 This unit recognises the commonality of skills and knowledge that exists for the unit as well as the additional specific outcome; which is to be reported on.
 Therefore, competency can be displayed on one, some or all of the following categories and in addition to the respective common underpinning knowledge associated with the selected specialisation: